All Episodes

 Look, ever since Ferguson, they have been hell-bent on recreating Selma.

-Some of the some of the dinosaurs of the civil rights movement, John Lewis is still just been hoping.
+Some of the dinosaurs of the civil rights movement, John Lewis's and Selma, just been hoping to recreate the whole thing.

 Anyway, Walter in Long Island, it's great to have you.